If you run a small company, then it's about time you and your management team do some Brexit planning for your business.

-In this respect, in today’s article, we’ll be talking about how small businesses should prepare themselves for Brexit.
+Here's some suggestions on how small UK businesses should prepare themselves for Brexit.

 Risks and Opportunities

-It is well known that most businesses are considering both the risks as well as the opportunities of Brexit and its possible outcomes.
-It is important that you, as CEO, as well as your Senior Management team share what you know and inform your staff in regard to the risks of all the possible outcomes.
+While it may be well known that many UK businesses are considering both the pros and cons of Brexit and its possible outcomes, it's crucial that you and your Senior Management team share what you know and make your staff aware of the risks of each possible outcome.

-Here is exactly what you should be thinking of and talking about with your Senior Management team and your employees while Brexit planning for your business.
+Here is exactly what you should be thinking and talking about with your Senior Management team and your employees while Brexit planning for your business.

 One of the Brexit risks to small businesses, particularly pallet delivery companies, is having to come up with alternative distribution channels that would maintain the continuity of supply.

-In this repsect, you may even be forced to consider a European pallet delivery chain in order to be in control of the Brexit impact on demand and supply.
+In this repsect, you may even be forced to consider a European pallet delivery chain in order to gain full control of the Brexit impact on supply and demand.

 Finance and Cashflow

-While Brexit planning for your business, you will have to think about every single thing that can minimise the impact/outcome of Brexit.
-For example, consider the provisions for increased raw material stocks, for the financial impact of alternative distribution costs and for the increased pre-Brexit consignment stocking at customers.
+While Brexit planning for your business, you will have to think about every single thing that can minimise the impact or outcome.
+For example, consider the provisions for increased raw material stocks for the financial impact of alternative distribution costs, and also for the increased pre-Brexit consignment stocking for customers.

 It is important to determine exactly how much of your business is dependent on the EU.
-Also, consider the alternative markets beyond Europe and further improve their exploration.
+Consider the alternative markets beyond Europe and further improve their exploration.

 In order to offset any EU losses, your business should increase its focus on the domestic market.